About Justice Legal Team, PLLC

 The court may enter a temporary custody order or a permanent custody order.
 Additionally, custody orders may be modified in the future.

 I'm Behind on Child Support.
 Can I Still Visit My Child in Oklahoma?

 Yes.
 You are still entitled to visit your child if you are behind on your child support.
 In Oklahoma, child support and child visitation are two separate issues.
 Of course, we highly suggest that you get caught up on your child support payments or consider whether you should file a modification if you're having difficulty making the payment every month.
 However, child support cannot be used by the other parent as a reason that you cannot visit with your children.
 If your children are withheld from you for this reason, you may need to get help from an experienced family law attorney.
 To learn more about child support, get help with a child support modification, or get help enforcing your visitation rights in Oklahoma, call Justice Legal Team now at 405-493-9090 or schedule your consultation online.

 Does Common Law Marriage Exist in Oklahoma?

 Yes.
 Oklahoma is one of 11 states that acknowledges a concept known as common law marriage.
-With a common law marriage, there is no need for a marriage license or a clergy to officiate.
-There’s also no need to go through a formal divorce process.
+With a common-law marriage, there is no need for a marriage license or clergy to officiate.
+There's also no need to go through a formal divorce process.
 The marriage is created by agreement between the parties and exists under the concept of common law.
 The two parties must: